mDIS For System Administrators (SAs)

 ProxyRequests Off

-ProxyPass /mdis/deadsea http://dis-app.some-host:8111/dis-app/web
+ProxyPass /mdis/deadsea http://dis-app.example.com:8111/dis-app/web

 <Location /mdis/deadsea/>